Flagstaff Program Overview

 High school participants are required to meet their group leaders and trip-mates in the Phoenix airport where they drive as a group to our accommodations in Flagstaff.
 Families are responsible for chaperoned all the way to their program country, through customs, and back.

-The Rim to Rim hike is extremely strenous.
-The hike has more than 5700 ft of elevation loss on the way down in to the canyon and over 4300 ft of elevation gain to get back up to the other side.
+The Grand Canyon hike is extremely strenous.
+The hike has more than 5000 ft of elevation loss and gain and it’s going to be HOT, HOT, HOT!
 We’ll take our time hiking but participants are expected to be fit and ready to hike.
 Their fitness level will be assessed pre-hike and if the group leaders determine that your fitness level isn’t where it needs to be you’ll be offered an out and back option so you still get to experience the canyon in a slightly different way.
 Planning ahead, staying hydrated and remaining positive are the keys to a successful hike.
 The scenery is spectacular and your time at altitude will help make it easier.
 You’ll be way better prepared for the hike than most travelers.
 The trip won’t be a cake-walk, but with your training and acclimatization, you’ll be fine and it’ll all be worth it – we promise.
 If a student has particularly bad sickness during the hike, our professional staff are well trained to deal with this and, in worst cases, students can either camp at the bottom to recuperate with a group leader or hire a mule to take them out of the canyon.

 We’ll send you a complete packing list for the whole trip prior to departure.
 But in general for the hike you will need to have a comfortable day backpack, strong footwear (running shoes are okay if you do not have hiking boots), 3 liters of water, a few layers, a headlamp or flashlight, a camera, sunblock, and snacks which we will provide to all hikers.